Investors are advised to stay long with a strict stop loss below 10,666 levels which is also an important support for the index.

 Stocks with high delivery percentage:

-High delivery percentage suggests that investors are accepting the delivery of the stock, which means that investors are bullish on it.
+High delivery percentage suggests that investors are accepting the delivery of the stock, which means that investors are bullish on the stock.

 A decrease in open interest along with an increase in price mostly indicates short covering.